MicrosoftDocs/globalization/globalization/methodology/roles-and-responsibilities.md

 Managerial activities include:

-* Design global features
+* Design global features.
-* Define [exit criteria](exit-criteria.md) to measure international status and progress
+* Define [exit criteria](exit-criteria.md) to measure international status and progress.
-* Define visual style guides, including mirroring
+* Define visual style guides, including mirroring.
 * Define content style guides, covering terminology and usage.
+These are consumed by both developers and translators.
 * Establish issue tracking for the localization process and locale-specific issues.
-* Schedule alignments between development and the translation provider
+* Schedule alignments between development and the translation provider.

 Technical activities include: